den-materials/software-development-best-practices/readme.md

 * What user stories did you complete yesterday?
 * What user stories are you working on today?
-* Do you have any blocks?
+* Do you have any blockers?

-*Note: a block is anything that has completely inhibited you from moving forward.*
+*Note: a blocker is anything that has completely inhibited you from moving forward.*

-> Conduct a scrum at your tables
+> Conduct a scrum on Project 1 at your tables

 ##Retrospective

 At the end of each sprint a team will conduct a **retrospective** in an effort to "become more effective".
-There are [numerous formats](http://retrospectivewiki.org/index.php?title=Retrospective_Plans) for which to conduct a retrospective; the [six hats](http://retrospectivewiki.org/index.php?title=6_Thinking_Hats_Retrospective) is a popular one.
+There are [numerous formats](http://retrospectivewiki.org/index.php?title=Retrospective_Plans) through which to [conduct a retrospective](http://www.funretrospectives.com/category/retrospective/); the [six hats](http://retrospectivewiki.org/index.php?title=6_Thinking_Hats_Retrospective) is a popular one.

 ###The Six Hats